Francis X. Prefontaine: Final years

 By 1900 Prefontaine's health was declining and in 1901 his niece Marie Rose Pauze came to live with him and tend to him.
 He began to acquire tastes of a more secular nature, such as fine cigars and good whiskey.
 He retired in 1903 and purchased a roomy, three-story house on Capitol Hill near Volunteer Park and enjoyed reading from his large library there.

 Prefontaine was a secular priest, which meant that he had not taken a vow of poverty.
 Thus he was able to accumulate property and wealth.
-His niece once stated that he had a "sound head for business" and "expensive tastes."
+His niece once stated that he had a "sound head for business" and "expensive tastes".
 Over the years he bought and sold numerous properties and accumulated a comfortable fortune.
 When he died he left an estate worth over $33,000, which was a considerable sum of money in the early 20th century.

 Prefontaine died in 1909 at the age of 70 years.
+A funeral, a solemn pontifical requiem mass celebrated by Bishop Edward John O'Dea of Seattle and Archbishop Alexander Christie of Oregon, was held at St. James Cathedral.